espressif/esp-at/docs/en/AT_Command_Set/index.rst

    * - Smart get wifi info
      - Smartconfig has got the SSID and PASSWORD information
    * - smartconfig connected wifi
-     - Smartconfig done, ESP-AT has connected to the WiFi
+     - Smartconfig done.
+ESP-AT has connected to the Wi-Fi
    * - WIFI CONNECTED
-     - WiFi station interface has connected to an AP
+     - Wi-Fi station interface has connected to an AP
    * - WIFI GOT IP
-     - WiFi station interface has got the IPv4 address
+     - Wi-Fi station interface has got the IPv4 address
    * - WIFI DISCONNECT
-     - WiFi station interface has disconnected from an AP
+     - Wi-Fi station interface has disconnected from an AP
    * - +ETH_CONNECTED
      - Ethernet station interface has connected
    * - +ETH_GOT_IP